 - POP3: It is a protocol that a local mail client uses to get email messages from a remote email server over a TCP/IP connection.
 Email servers hosted by ISPs also use the POP3 protocol to hold and receive emails intended for their users.
 Eventually, these users will use email client software to look at their mailbox on the remote server and to download their emails.
 After the email client downloads the emails, they are generally deleted from the servers.

 - Telnet: It is a protocol that allows the user to connect to a remote computer program and to use it i.e., it is designed for remote connectivity.
 Telnet creates a connection between a host machine and a remote endpoint to enable a remote session.

 - SSL: It is a network security protocol mainly used for protecting sensitive data and securing internet connections.
-SSL allows both servers to server and client to server communication.
+SSL allows both server-to-server and client-to-server communication.
 All the data transferred through SSL is encrypted thus stopping any unauthorized person from accessing it.

-- TSL: It is a security protocol designed for data security and privacy over the internet, its functionality is encryption, checking the integrity of data i.e., whether it has been tampered with or not and Authentication.
-It is generally used for encrypted communication between servers and web apps, like a web browser loading a website, it can also be used for encryption of messages, emails, VoIP.
+- TLS: It is a security protocol designed for data security and privacy over the internet, its functionality is encryption, checking the integrity of data i.e., whether it has been tampered with or not, and authentication.
+It is generally used for encrypted communication between servers and web apps, like a web browser loading a website, it can also be used for encryption of messages, emails, and VoIP.

 FAQs on Types of Network Protocols and Their Uses